Adam5Wu/Bless/README.md

 ## How to use
 This is a commandline utility, designed to be invoked with current path in a Git repository.

+### Requirement
+Currently only UNIX-like system is supported.

+Required supporting utilities:
+* bash version 4+
+* git
+* sed
+* cut
+* unix2dos
+* tar

 ### Syntax
 ```
 <path/to/>Bless.sh [index-prefix] [revision-from] [sort-field]
 ```

 All parameters are optional.
-* index-prefix: when specified, the first word of each commit message is examined, if prefix matches, the content is used along side with the commit hash as tag to annotate changes.
+* **index-prefix**: when specified, the first word of each commit message is examined, if prefix matches, the content is used along side with the commit hash as tag to annotate changes.
-  * **Default behavior: only use commit hash as tag**
+  * *Default behavior: only use commit hash as tag*
-* revision-from: when specified, only changes in revisions later than provided will be considered;
+* **revision-from**: when specified, only changes in revisions later than provided will be considered;
-  * **Default behavior: track changes from the last annotated Git tag**
+  * *Default behavior: track changes from the last annotated Git tag*
-* sort-field: when specified, sort commit log message in specified order.
+* **sort-field**: when specified, sort commit log message in specified order.
 (Syntax refer to gnu sort manual, KEYDEF)
-  * **Default behavior: "2r" -- sort the second field (date) in reverse order**
+  * *Default behavior: "2r" -- sort the second field (date) in reverse order*

 ### Generated Content
 Normally, the script will produce a file named "<original-name>.blessed", with change-annotated content.